Country information for Finland - Systems of support and specialist provision

 Development of inclusion

-The reforms of school administration in the 1990s, with decision-making decentralised to the municipalities, have reduced the number of special schools, while special classes have been founded in mainstream schools.
+The school administration reforms in the 1990s, when decision-making was decentralised to the municipalities, reduced the number of special schools, while special classes have been founded in mainstream schools.
 The state maintains seven special schools that provide comprehensive school education.
 These schools are primarily intended for learners with hearing or visual impairments or with a physical or other impairment.

 - to develop basic education and the related rehabilitation, curricula, teaching and rehabilitation methods, teaching aids and learning materials;